PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-After the matching with the SPT-SZ and the PSZ2 catalogues, we proceed with the same methodology for the MCSZ Meta catalogue, the MCXC Meta catalogue~\citep{piffaretti2011}, the ComPRASS catalogue~\citep{tarrio2019}, the Abell Southern catalogue~\citep[Table 4 and 5 of][]{abell1989}, and the Blanco Cosmology Survey~\citep[BCS,][]{bleem_blanco2015}.
-For the matching procedure, we adopt the same values as for the PSZ2 for all these catalogues (5 and 20~arcmin), except for the SPT clusters in the MCSZ for consistency with Sect.~\ref{sec:x_spt}, for which we adopt the SPT-SZ values (2 and 10~arcmin).
+After the matching with the SPT-SZ and the PSZ2 catalogs, we proceeded with the same methodology for the MCSZ Meta catalog, the MCXC Meta catalog~\citep{piffaretti2011}, the ComPRASS catalog~\citep{tarrio2019}, the Abell Southern catalog~\citep[Table 4 and 5 of][]{abell1989}, the Blanco Cosmology Survey~\citep[BCS,][]{desai2012, bleem_blanco2015}, the MARD-Y3 catalog~\citep{klein2019}, and the WHY catalog~\citep{wen2018}.
+For the matching procedure, we adopted the same values as for the PSZ2 for all of these catalogs (5 and 20~arcmin), except for the SPT clusters in the MCSZ for consistency with Sect.~\ref{sec:x_spt}, for which we adopted the SPT-SZ values (2 and 10~arcmin).
+For the MARD-Y3 catalog, we excluded multiple detections of the same source (by fixing fmult=0), and we set the contamination cut to 5\% (by fixing fcontlfcr<0.05).
+For the WHY catalog, we used clusters with richness $R_{L*} \geqslant 30$ and the mass-richness relation from~\cite{wen2015}.